smanaure93/smanaure93/README.md

 👋 Hi, I’m Sócrates Manaure ( @smanaure93 )

 I am a systems engineer from Venezuela specialized in web development.
-Work with the frameworks:
+I have worked with the frameworks:

 - Laravel
 - Nodejs